Professor Lord David Alton of

 and customs, this cultural festival draws the local community

-- Reconstruction of New Juaben Palace, a site of local interest
+together, and attracts tourists from Ghana and abroad. - Reconstruction of New Juaben Palace, a site of local interest

-- Establishment of the Daasebere Award for Excellence, to
+and tourist attraction - Establishment of the Daasebere Award for Excellence, to

-- New Juaben Development Board: formed by eminent citizens of
+recognise utilisation and development of local resources - New Juaben Development Board: formed by eminent citizens of

 New Juaben, aiming to accelerate development and economic growth